All About Linen & How to Print On Linen Fabric

 They also use this method for custom tea towels, napkins, table runners, aprons, cushions and any other homeware products that they need for sewing and manufacturing.

-How maake Prints Linen Cotton
+How we Print on Linen Cotton

-The result is superb.
-It looks as if one has painted the design onto the fabric.
+The result is superb; it looks as if one has painted the design onto the fabric.

 Because of the way this textile is structured, some fibres come loose during the process and leave a white or a beige mark.
-That just adds to the beauty, individuality and patina of the fabric.
+That adds to the beauty, individuality and patina of the fabric.

-All linen-fabric that we blend with synthetic fibres (we’re talking the Eco linen look here), is reproduced using the sublimation method.
+All linen fabric that we blend with synthetic fibres (we’re talking the Eco Linen look here), is reproduced using the sublimation method.

-Advantages of Printing the Fabric Linen
+Advantages of Printing on Fabric Linen

 The fabric linen is often blended with cotton to make a custom cotton like textile that is much softer and doesn’t crease as much as 100% linen.

-• You can copy a design, logo or pattern, or photos.
+- You can copy a design, logo or pattern, or photos.
 It’s up to you.

-• It is not expensive to use the digital process for linen print.
+- It is not expensive to use the digital process for linen print.

-• The price tags for this process stay the same, no matter how many colours you use.
+- The price tags for this process stay the same, no matter how many colours you use.

-• Great quality with excellent accuracy and sharp reproduction.
+- Great quality with excellent accuracy and sharp reproduction.

-• A sustainable method of reproduction – you make just what you need.
+- A sustainable method of reproduction – you make just what you need.

-• This method requires less water and electricity.
+- This method requires less water and electricity.

-• Order a small sample first – we can’t stress this enough and it’s vital.
+- Order a small sample first – we can’t stress this enough and it’s vital.
 It will give you an idea of what the pattern will look like on a bigger custom item and how the design and colours print.

 The Sublimation Process